pkiourti/patient_monitor/README.md

 # Project 2 - Patient Monitor Platform
 ## Setup
-In order to run the tests or use any part of this code from its home directory you need to set the PYTHONPATH environment variable as follows:
+In order to run the tests or use any part of this code from its home directory you need to set the FLASK environment variable as follows:
 ```
 $ pwd
 /home/penny/ec530/project2/patient_monitor # make sure you are inside the project
-$ export PYTHONPATH="${PYTHONPATH}:$(pwd)/device_module"
+$ export FLASK_APP="application.py"
+$ flask run
 ```
+## AWS URL

-## The API exists under the 'rest_api' branch
+The application exists in the following AWS url: http://patientmonitorapi-env.eba-6st5ekmx.us-east-1.elasticbeanstalk.com/

 ## Design of Chat Module